Greater-Rochester-Robotics/.github/profile/README.md

 ## FRC Team 340 - Greater Rochester Robotics

+Team 340, G.R.R.
+(Greater Rochester Robotics) is a high school robotics team that competes annually in the FIRST® Robotics Competition.
+Every year, our students are challenged to design, build, and program a competitive industrial-sized robot capable of playing a field game that is released in January.

+Our program gives students hands-on experience working in areas such as mechanical engineering, manufacturing and fabrication, electronics, programming, and more, supported by adult mentors who work professionally in these fields.

-Greater Rochester Robotics works to promote science, technology, and engineering throughout the Churchville-Chili School District and the greater Rochester area.
-We incorporate FIRST Robotics concepts into classroom activities, test and design new engineering concepts, and support existing and new FIRST Robotics teams in the region.
-With the goal of fostering collaboration, Team 340 releases our robot code publicly here in this GitHub organization.
+With the goal of fostering collaboration, Team 340 releases our robot code publicly in this GitHub organization.
+Here you can also find other programming-related resources, such as robot logs and our template repository.

 Our robot code from the 2025 REEFSCAPE season can be found [here](https://github.com/Greater-Rochester-Robotics/Reefscape2025-340).